groupe-sii/generator-webpack-angular/README.md

 #### Use NPM scripts

 - `npm run build` to build an optimized version of your application in /dist
+- `npm run build` to build an optimized version of your application in /dist in a **production** environment
 - `npm run serve` to launch a webpack-dev-server server on your source files
 - `npm run serve:prod` to launch a webpack-dev-server server on your source files in a **production** environment
 - `npm run test` to launch your unit tests with Karma